Fomode3D/Documentation-1/docs/source/developers/prerequisites.rst

 Development Tools
 =================

-| We can use any text editor that, preferably, supports C++ syntax highlighting.
+| You can use any text editor that, preferably, supports C++ syntax highlighting.
 | Some popular editors and IDEs:

 * `CLion <https://www.jetbrains.com/clion/>`_